PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ## More examples

 You can find more examples as jupyter notebooks in the repository folder [prompt_sail/examples](https://github.com/PromptSail/prompt_sail/tree/docs/examples).

-All tested integraion are documented in [LLM Integration](/docs/llm-integrations/) section.
+All tested integrations are documented in [LLM Integration](/docs/llm-integrations/) section.